 Know which data fields will impact your payment infrastructure

 One of PayTo’s biggest selling points is that it will open up brand new possibilities for payments by adding more variables and features.
-For example, as a business you’ll be able to check that funds are available before payment is taken from customers’ bank accounts, or adding dynamic real-time recurring payments.
+For example, as a business, you’ll be able to check that funds are available before payment is taken from customers’ bank accounts, or add dynamic real-time recurring payments.